cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 # Relationships

 {{% gsInfo title="Information" %}}
-Not all relationships have built-in types (i.e., some types may simply get connected using standard Cloudify relationships such as `cloudify.relationships.connected_to`).
+Not all relationships have built-in types.
+For example, some types might simply be connected using standard Cloudify relationships such as `cloudify.relationships.connected_to`.

-Some relationships take effect in non-relationship operations, e.g. a subnet which is connected to a network actually gets connected on subnet's creation (in the `cloudify.interfaces.lifecycle.create` operation) and not in a `cloudify.interfaces.relationship_lifecycle.establish` operation - this occurs whenever the connection information is required on resource creation.
+Some relationships take effect in non-relationship operations.
+For example, a subnet that is connected to a network is connected on the subnet's creation (in the `cloudify.interfaces.lifecycle.create` operation) and not in a `cloudify.interfaces.relationship_lifecycle.establish` operation.
+This occurs whenever the connection information is required at resource creation.
 {{% /gsInfo %}}